 and Attachment Styles among Israeli Arab Students

+Adital Ben-Ari, School of Social Work, University of Haifa, Israel.
 This study identifies patterns of utilization of social support among Israeli Arab students.
 Findings show that Arab students distinguish between emotional and instrumental support and allocate sources of support accordingly.
 Emotional support is sought within the social network and instrumental support is sought within the family.

 Social Engagement and Attachment - A Phylogenetic Perspective

 Adult Attachment Styles, Perceived Social Support and Coping Strategies - Todd C. Ognibene, Nancy L. Collins.

 The Relation of Maternal Directiveness and Child Attachment Security to Social Competence in Preschoolers - Linda Rose-Krasnor, Kenneth H. Rubin, Robert Coplan, Cathryn L. Booth.
 The primary focus of this study was the assessment of children's social competence in relation to two aspects of the mother-child relationship attachment security and maternal directiveness.
 Multiple regression analyses assessed relative contributions of maternal directiveness and attachment security to the prediction of child behaviour with the peer.
 Attachment security predicted positive social engagement.
 These results support previous research linking child-mother attachment security, maternal control patterns and children's social competence, although our findings showed the importance of separating the influences of attachment quality and the socialisation aspects of parenting.